 - Izumi Japanese Cuisine is the RCI’s signature pan-Asian cuisine specialty restaurant with mostly traditional Japanese dishes (sushi-teppanyaki-hibachi, tableside cooking).
-The restaurant is a la carte priced and open for Lunch (between 12 – 1:30 pm) and Dinner (between 6 – 9:30 pm).
+The restaurant is a la carte priced and open for Lunch (seadays only, between 12 – 1:30 pm) and Dinner (between 6 – 9:30 pm).
 Reservations are required.
 The restaurant is comprised of a sushi bar (sushi/sashimi) and another section with 2 hibachi stations.
 The menu includes sushi rolls, signature rolls, sashimi (2- or 5-piece, also combo platter), sukiyaki, yakimeshi, ishiyaki (grill / chicken, beef), wakame salad (seaweed), pan-fried gyoza dumplings, hot/cold appetizers, premium seafood (tuna, shrimp, lobster, eel, crab), desserts (ice cream, pancake, caramel flan, dessert sampler) and specialty drinks (cocktails, beer, sake selection).
 Edamame soybeans and miso soup are complimentary.
 Izumi has Teppanyaki menu (for iron griddle-cooked food) and Omakase menu (Chef’s choice).

 - Two70° Lounge is a 3-decks high relaxation-observation-show lounge (also known as “living room”).
 During the day, this place offers 270-degree panoramic seaviews from its floor-ceiling windows (glass walls with an automatic shading system, overlooking the stern).
 The lounge’s ground level has stage and an ice bar, and is served with drinks and snacks by its own full-service cafe bar.
 The upper levels are for the overlooking balconies.
 Nightly, Two70 transforms into a show lounge with live entertainment.
 The evening show program has an original RCI stage production named “Spectra’s Cabaret”.
 This is an exclusive multidimensional cabaret show produced by Moment Factory (multimedia studio).
 What makes this show unconventional is the use of Vistarama and Roboscreen (both trademarked multimedia technologies) implemented within the lounge.
 There are a total of 18 projectors for the Vistaramas (ultra-HD video backgrounds that cover the windows at night).
 A total of 6 Roboscreens (computerized large LED screens controlled via a mapping system) descend from the room’s ceiling.
 They display real-time views, graphics, animations (incl virtual dancers), and at times – dance to the music and interact with guests.
 Live music and dance acts are performed on the stage.
 Starwater (a signature live show in the evenings) combines singing, dancing and aerial acrobatics with the ultra-HD digital imagery.
 Two70 Lounge also hosts the RCI’s traditional Captain’s Corner event.
 This is a Q&A session with the ship’s Captain, Cruise Director, Chief Engineer, head of dining operations (food and drinks) and other staff representatives.